snehitvaddi/Skin-Disease-Detection-through-Image-Analysis/README.md

 ## Skin-Disease-Detection-through-Image-Analysis
 https://user-images.githubusercontent.com/35267863/132992579-d1790960-40a6-4de6-aacd-fa8f06e10b36.mp4

-**Skin Disease Detection through Image Analysis**.
+### 🧠 Project Overview:
 Detection of skin disease is one of the major problems in the medical industry and can be healed and retrieved if properly diagnosed at an early point.
 Literature study demonstrates that different skin disease observation techniques are being used.
 Convolutional neural networks (CNNs) have accomplished astonishing achievements across a variety of domains, including medical research, and an increasing interest has emerged in radiology
 <br><br>
 Identification of skin diseases is done using image analysis and Convolutional Neural Networks.
 It is found that by using the Convolutional neural networks we can achieve a higher accuracy rate.